 Attending specialist conferences was particularly helpful.
 There was usually information picked up that could be implemented locally.

 Determination is needed to push through on issues that need to be addressed and just keep trying different avenues if one seems closed off.
 Publicise what you are doing as I know I am guilty of working in isolation to an extent and not sharing best practice enough.
 Case studies for areas of best practise have been submitted on various forums this year and we were ‘Highly Commended’ for the British Heart Foundation Champions award this year for AF services.

 Do not reinvent the wheel.
 Please feel free to contact our centre and we will gladly share any content that may be helpful.

 I declare BHF sponsorship for the ‘I’m in control of my AF’ booklets that we order free from their website and also they have sponsored me more than once to attend the ‘Heart Rhythm Congress’ including last year when we presented our abstract on AF and sleep apnoea.
 The BHF have paid for my entry ticket on 3 occasions over the years at a cost of around £350 per 3 day pass.
 I approached pharma companies Bayer and Daiichi-Sankyo to pay for external speakers I had sourced to speak on anticoagulation.
 They each sponsored 1 time.
 I do not have the figure for the standard fee for the speaker that was paid by each firm once to him so on 2 occasions in total combined.
 There was no other pharma funding.
 I believe Daiichi-Sankyo provided sandwiches for an AF link nurse meeting also on 1 occasion.
-It is not that patients were not being anticoagulated but that it was not being done soon enough.
-This left them open to stroke risk while waiting to see me.
 The speaker (pharma funded) helped other prescribers understand the use of the various DOACs and the importance of not delaying anticoagulation.